When to arrive for a job interview

 Sorry I am late, I got lost

 If we are late and use the excuse “I got lost and could not find the place”, the interview is over.
 If you are lost or running late, it’s easy to salvage the interview.
 Text me, phone me, email me or send me a homing pigeon.
 Just give me a heads up 15 minutes prior and not when the interview is going to start.
-With all the various forms of technology out there, a heads up is the courteous thing to do.
+With all the various forms of technology out there, a heads up is a courteous thing to do.
 This way I can give the folks who will be conducting the interview a heads up.
 Hiring managers don’t like to be kept waiting and no one wants anyone wondering “Where the hell is the candidate?”

 My advice is to show up 10 minutes early in the lobby of the desired company and let the interviewers know you made the appointment.
 I think that more than 15 minutes is a too early.
 Conversely, 5 minutes is a little too late.
 As a candidate, waiting too long or feeling rushed in the lobby will only add to your anxiety factor and we want to start the interview relaxed.
 Ten minutes will give us time to use the restroom or check out any company literature in the lobby.

 Don’t stress the interviewer before the meeting starts

 This will sound very selfish, but interviewers have schedules to keep.
 I realize that interviewers run late ALL THE TIME.
 This blog is about landing a job, not about the candidate experience.
 Managers want the assurance that their schedules are on time because running late affects the next meeting.
 If the manager has a hard stop, a late-starting interview late gives us LESS time to prove we are the worthy candidate.
 As a recruiter, I rest easy when I know the candidate arrived 10 minutes early.
 I don’t have to worry about you not showing up, or worse, showing up late.
 Showing up late is a lack of courtesy and can potentially put an entire day behind.
 As a candidate, we want to make the best impression that we can.